 You may find over-the-counter painkillers, such as paracetamol or ibuprofen, can help to ease your pain.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-If your dentist thinks that you’re clenching your jaw or grinding your teeth when you’re asleep, he or she may recommend wearing a bite guard.
+If your dentist thinks you’re clenching your jaw or grinding your teeth when you’re asleep, he or she may recommend wearing a bite guard.
 This is a cover made from plastic that fits over your upper or lower teeth and stops them coming into contact with each other.
+Evidence for how effective a bite guard is varies, but some people may find it helpful.

-These measures will probably relieve your symptoms, however, if your symptoms last for longer than four to six weeks, your dentist may refer you to an oral surgeon or a specialist jaw joint dysfunction dentist.
+These self-help measures will probably ease your discomfort and relieve your symptoms.
+Most jaw joint problems are only temporary and don’t get worse.
+However, if your symptoms last for longer than four to six weeks, your dentist may refer you to a specialist.
+This could be an oral surgeon or a specialist jaw joint dysfunction dentist.

-Surgery for jaw joint dysfunction is very rare.
+Surgery for jaw joint dysfunction is very rare and may be offered if other non-surgical treatments have been tried but haven’t worked.
 Surgery may involve opening your jaw joint and operating on the bones, cartilages and ligaments.
 It’s important to discuss the risks and benefits of surgery with your oral surgeon.

-Produced by Dylan Merkett, Bupa Health Information Team, April 2012.
+Reviewed by Natalie Heaton, Bupa Health Information Team, May 2014.

 For answers to frequently asked questions on this topic, see FAQs.